Dhe-Reigner/SE_DAY4_Software-Project-Management/README.md

     Impact on Positioning: Trends help you anticipate competitors' moves and differentiate your offering.
 Highlighting alignment with current demands can make your product stand out.
    5. Informing Pricing Strategies

-    Impact on Positioning: Trends in user willingness to pay, subscription models, or freemium adoption guide pricing decisions.
+    Impact on Positioning: Trends in user willingness to pay,subscription models, or freemium adoption guide pricing decisions.
    6. Enhancing User Experience

     Impact on Development: Trends in design preferences and user interfaces guide feature prioritization and improve usability.